Deep Depth from Focus with Differential Focus Volume: Experiments

 \subsection{Ablation Study}

 {\bf Focal Stack Size}.
 In DFF, the input focal stack size is a key variable to the method performance.
 We evaluate our model's sensitivity to the stack size by training {Ours-DFV} with different sizes, $N = 2, \ldots, 10$, on DDFF-12 training set with the same training scheme and testing on the validation set.
 We exclude FoD500 in the experiment, because its focal stacks only contain 5 frames.
-Figure~\ref{fig:frameNum} shows the MSE and avgUnc. changes w.r.t. the input number of frames.
+Figure~\ref{fig:frameNum} shows the MSE and avgUnc. changes w.r.t. the input frame number.
 The full metrics table is available in the supplementary material.
 We can see the model starts to deliver fairly accurate results in terms of MSE with only 3 frames/stack.
 The avgUnc. keeps decreasing with increasing stack size, showing the model's growing confidence with more input frames.
+However, we notice that the impact of additional frames is diminishing as the frame number increases.
+The authors of~\cite{hazirbas2018DFFdataset} also report that their network performance on DDFF-12 dataset stops improving after the frame number reaches $10$ (which is the stack size they finally released to the public).
+Further studies with a new dataset containing more frames per stack are needed to find the actual reason.

 {\bf Multi-scale Architecture}.
 Our network uses a multi-scale architecture, and deep supervision (Eq.~\ref{eqn:final}) is applied at training time.
 To investigate the impact of this design, we train three variants of Ours-DFV model named DFV-L$k$, where $k=1, 2, 3$.
 In each variant, we only use the $k$ largest scale DFVs and remove the rest DFVs and the associated 3D CNN modules from the network.
 For example, for DFV-L2, only the 2 largest-scale DFVs ($\frac{1}{4}$ and $\frac{1}{8}$) and their associated 3D CNN modules are used.
 The training scheme is the same as Ours-DFV.
 The evaluation results on the DDFF-12 validation set are shown in Table~\ref{tab:multiscale}.
 The depth accuracy increases as more DFV modules are used, verifying the effectiveness of the multi-scale design.
 Compared with Table~\ref{tab:ddff12_res}, even with a single DFV module (DFV-L1), the model still outperforms existing DFF and DFD methods by large margins.
 This demonstrates the effectiveness of DFV.